safe-embodied-ai/safe-embodied-ai.github.io/_pages/about.md

 # Safe Generative AI Workshop

 ## Introduction
-Welcome to the Safe Generative AI for Scientific Discovery workshop!
-The workshop emphasizes on AI safety concerns related to the use of generative models in scientific research.
-Generative models, including large language models, vision-language models, and diffusion models, have significantly aided various aspects of scientific discovery.
-These aspects encompass experimental design, hypothesis formulation, theoretical reasoning, and observation organization.
+In recent years, many AI researchers believe that advanced AI systems could potentially put human society at risk, especially if these systems become smarter than humans.
+Generative models have been the major driving force behind the development of advanced AI in the past two years.
+This workshop emphasizes AI safety concerns related to the use of generative models in basic machine learning research, scientific discoveries, and industrial/commercial applications.
+Generative models, including large language models, vision-language models, and diffusion models, have significantly aided various aspects of both academia and industry.
+In scientific discovery,these aspects encompass experimental design, hypothesis formulation, theoretical reasoning, and observation organization \cite{w}.
+In commercial applications, generative models such as large language models and diffusion algorithms have changed the lifestyles and workflows of billions around the world.
 However, these models have raised substantial concerns about potential misuse and negative scientific and social impacts.

 Key concerns include:
 - Generation of harmful or biased content.